During our trip along Colombia’s northern coast, we traveled -through the “desert”- to the village of Cabo de la Vela.

 Through the desert to the “middle of nowhere”

-That Colombia has much to offer is not unknown to many.
-However, what we did not expect was that Colombia also has a desert area, namely La Guajira.
-Before our trip we never thought we would make this trip, but as always everything turns out differently than planned in advance 😉 Bumping jeep So we left Santa Marta for a few days to the northernmost part of Colombia.
-From Santa Marta we took a bus to Cuatro Vías (about COP25,000), and then changed to a bus to Uribia (COP8000).
-The last leg to Cabo de la Vela we bumped along dirt roads in a jeep (with very hard seats) to our final destination (COP15,000).
-Cabo de la Vela Cabo de la Vela is on the coast and is such a small village with so few huts and restaurants that you can walk through it in half an hour.
+So we left Santa Marta for a few days to the northernmost part of Colombia.
+From Santa Marta we took a bus to Cuatro Vías (COP25.000) and then changed to a bus to Uribia (COP8.000).
+The last part of the trip we drove on dirt roads in a jeep (with very hard seats) to our final destination Cabo de la Vela (COP15,000).
+Cabo de la Vela is a small village located on the coast, with a few huts and restaurants.
 Many people come to Cabo de la Vela as a stopover to Punta Gallinas in the desert area.
-We, however, don’t.
-Back in Time You go back in time for a while in Cabo de la Vela.
-There is not much to do and experience in this small village with three streets, yet it made a big impression on us.
+However, we didn’t.

 Minimalist bars

 After the long trek, we decided to treat ourselves to a drink at one of the minimalist bars in the village.
-Soon we got talking to the owner of the bar.
+Soon we started talking to the owner of the bar.
 If we wanted to teach him some English, he would brush up on our Spanish this evening.
 As everywhere in Colombia, everyone is incredibly friendly and helpful, but in a village where there is fairly little to do and you rely more on each other, it creates more of a bond.

 Dance?